audi167/discord-server-nuker/README.md

 # Discord Server NukeBot

-RIPPER Premium is a simple nodejs based Discord Nuke bot with various UHQ commands to destroy a Discord server.
+RIPPER Premium is a simple nodejs open-src based Discord Nuke bot with various UHQ commands to destroy a Discord server.
 It is easy to use and does not require any programming knowledge.

 ---